Safeya-Yasien/customer-management-react-node/client/README.md

 - we will wait about 500 ms to search
 - i use https://usehooks.com/usedebounce library to handle the debounce

+# when you should use debounce

+- when you make search dynamic or auto when the user enter the search term
+- when you make search dynamic and you need to wait for the user to stop typing
+- but i remove useDebounce function because i make only the results appear when the user click on submit or search button

 # add logic to actions

 - add view action ✔️